Home Closed Back Headphone Reviews AudioQuest NightOwl Carbon Review – Life Goes On

 You see, I was all gung ho on trying out the Audeze EL-8 Closed-back since I had written an article on the EL-8 Open back and absolutely loved them.

 I’ve since come to adore them but that’s neither here nor there.
-I trusted his judgment this time around and I’m glad I did.
+I trusted his judgment this time around, but looking back, I’m not sure if it was the best recommendation.

 The old man and I developed a strange, off-kilter, sort of awkward bond, but he’s since retired from the company and wholeheartedly deserves the ride off into the sunset after decades of service.